HealthSage-AI/healthsage-ai-llm/README.md

 This repository consists of the following modules:

-- training_evaluation - all scripts that have been used to train the model and specifically validate the FHIR Resource validity.
+- training - all scripts that have been used to train the model.
+- evaluation - specifically validate the FHIR Resource validity.
 - inference - running inference on the model, either locally or in a containerized environment.
 - demo - a simple demo of the system, using a docker-compose setup.